Inversion of the Abel--Prym map for real curves with involutions: Real curves with involutions, their Prym varieties, and -functions

 \section{Real curves with involutions, their Prym varieties, and $\theta$-functions}

-By a real curve with an involution we mean a compact algebraic curve $\Sigma$ over $\C$ endowed with two commuting involutions $\s$ and $\tau$ where the first is holomorphic, while the second is antiholomorphic.
-We will refer to $\tau$ as to antiinvolution.
-Let $g=g(\Sigma)$ denote the genus of $\Sigma$, $g_\s=g(\Sigma/\s)$.
+By a real curve with an involution we mean a compact nonsingular algebraic curve $\Sigma$ over $\C$ endowed with two commuting involutions $\s$ and $\tau$ where the first is holomorphic, while the second is antiholomorphic.
+We will refer to $\tau$ as to antiinvolution also.
+Let $g=g(\Sigma)$ denote the genus of $\Sigma$, $g_\s=g(\Sigma_\s)$ where $\Sigma_\s=\Sigma/\s$.